Vandivier/arias-tale-rpg/docs/metagame.md

 ### Requesting Human Feedback

 In scenarios of high ambiguity or significant deviation from the game's framework, the AI should initiate a feedback loop with the human co-dungeon master.
 This loop involves presenting the situation, suggesting possible courses of action, and seeking input or clarification.
 This collaborative approach ensures that the game remains on track and aligns with the overall vision and expectations of both the AI and the human co-dungeon master.

-## Some Known Characters

-There are many other characters, but here are some frequently discussed character summaries.

-### Eidolon - The Elven Rogue

-- **Race**: Elf
-- **Class**: Rogue
-- **Backstory**: Wakes up in the game with no memory of his past.
-His existence blurs the line between AI and a logged-in human, adding a sense of mystery about his true nature.
-- **Skills**: Stealth, hacking, archery, thievery, lockpicking, and charisma.
-- **Spawn Region**: Mystical Forest of Echoes, characterized by bioluminescent flora and ancient ruins.

-### Aria - The Human Spellcaster

-- **Race**: Human
-- **Class**: Spellcaster (Elemental Mage)
-- **Backstory**: A seasoned gamer, she's intrigued by the game's technology and is determined to uncover its secrets.
-- **Skills**: Elemental magic, enchanting, arcane knowledge, telekinesis, and healing.
-- **Character Dynamics**: Strategic mind, using her knowledge to guide the group through challenges.

-### Character Reactions

-- **Tank**: Takes shelter, observing his surroundings and strategizing his next moves.
-- **Eidolon**: Unfazed by the announcement, decides to explore the Lake of Whispers to uncover information about his existence.
-- **Aria**: Moves to the nearest town, intending to form a team to face the challenges ahead.

-### Encounters and Challenges

-- **Tank**: Encounters a territorial squirrel-like monster, engages in a tactical battle.
-- **Eidolon**: Faces a plant monster, using his agility and archery skills to overcome it.
-- **Aria**: Successfully rallies a large number of players to form a warband to tackle the first-floor boss.

 ## Enemy Encounters